margaretmf/margaretmf.github.io/poetry.md

 ## Winter ##
 As fall turns to winter,
-the golden-yellow leaves fall off, and the glistening grey branches shine in the sulight.
+the golden-yellow leaves fall off, and the glistening grey branches shine in the sunlight.
 There's a chill in the air as the winds blow and the solstice comes.
 Yuletide carols, fireside chats, evergreen mountains, snow falling.